Richmond Plaza (South) Improvements

 What are they doing to coordinate to cut down the time?
 While I know that things may take time, it seems that 6-9 continious months for 200 yards of a street seems excessive.

-Jessamine XP asked 4 months agoThank you for sharing your comments with us.
+Jessamine XP asked over 2 years agoThank you for sharing your comments with us.
 We will share them with the project team.
 Please feel free to check out the project's construction phasing map for more information on the project's timeline.
 Thanks!

 -